dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 For the rest of the tutorial each step will be described as it was conducted on the local VM and then the differences if any for the GCE instance will follow.

+#### Hetzner (hetzner.cloud)

+Decided to use Hetzner once I found out that my application could be hosted in a signle machine with them offering a good price for a very powerful box.

 ### 2. Connect to server with SSH

 For Vagrant this is easy: after going to the directory where vagrant was run, a